 Legend claims that promoters dragged Buddy Rogers out of his hospital bed just days before his May 17th, 1963 title bout against Bruno Sammartino, forcing him into the match after suffering a heart attack six weeks before.

 It wasn’t until he got in the ring that Sammartino told him in no uncertain terms that it was HE who was going over that day.

 Just 48 seconds later, Bruno Sammartino was the new champ, and a hero was born.

-“Screwjob” is a term that gets thrown around loosely in the wrestling world.
-You’ve got the most infamous one that took place in Montreal in 1997, a screwy finish involving a spider and Wendi Richter in ’85, and, of course, the time Gorgeous George screwed over Chief Don Eagle with a ‘Chicago Short Count’, which is often considered the very first screwjob in wrestling.
+"Screwjob" is a term that gets thrown around loosely in the wrestling world.
+You’ve got the most known one that took place in Montreal in 1997, a screwy finish involving a spider and Wendi Richter in ’85, and, of course, the time Gorgeous George screwed over Chief Don Eagle with a ‘Chicago Short Count,’ which is often considered the very first screwjob in wrestling.

-In today’s story, we hear from both Bruno Sammartino and Buddy Rogers in regards to the screwjob finish in 1963 that propelled “The Italian Strongman” into becoming “The Living Legend.”
+In today’s story, we hear from both Bruno Sammartino and Buddy Rogers regarding the screwjob finish in 1963 that propelled "The Italian Strongman" into becoming "The Living Legend."

 "Buddy Rogers and I never liked each other.
 But I respected him…"